 — Sure, but listen carefully:

-Da Hong Pao (Big Red Robe) is always regarded as the famous Wuyi Rock tea and has a reputation of being the “King of Teas”.
+Da Hong Pao (Big Red Robe) oolong tea is always regarded as the famous Wuyi Rock tea and has a reputation of being the “King of Teas”.

-The legend of the Big Red Robe Tea is that the mother of one of the Ming Dynasty Emperor that was dying from an unknown illness was cured by this tea.
+The legend of the Big Red Robe Oolong Tea is that the mother of one of the Ming Dynasty Emperor that was dying from an unknown illness was cured by this tea.
 The Emperor then ordered to cover with big red robes the tea plants that saved his mother.
-The six original “mother-plants” of Da Hong Pao are still growing on Wuyi Mountain and are greatly venerated.
-An old woman is looking after them, to make sure that the plants are not exhausted.
+The six original “mother-plants” of Da Hong Pao are still growing on Wuyi Mountains and are greatly venerated.

 Three times roasted using traditional wood charcoal, this high mountain oolong is sweet, with a touch of spice and deep floral and roast aromas.
 The taste of the tea changes with each infusion.
 Sweet and roasted at the beginning, followed by mellow and thick, after which it acquires a slight bitterness and turns gentle and mild closer to the end.

-With time Da Hong Pao could get richer, mellower and acquire a more complex taste.
+With time Da Hong Pao Oolong Tea could get richer, mellower and acquire a more complex taste.